Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 September 2025 13.35.14 UTC
+- WIB: Sabtu, 20 September 2025 14.22.47 UTC
-- WITA: Sabtu, 20 September 2025 14.35.14 UTC
+- WITA: Sabtu, 20 September 2025 15.22.47 UTC
-- WIT: Sabtu, 20 September 2025 15.35.14 UTC
+- WIT: Sabtu, 20 September 2025 16.22.47 UTC

 Kutipan Inspiratif:
-"Smile in front of people who hate you Ur happiness kills them"
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: attitude
+Kategori: friendship